lhotanok/actor-ticketmaster-scraper/README.md

 - **Arts & Theater** Events
 - **Family** Events

-**_NOTE:_**  Feel free to check multiple categories at once but keep in mind that Ticketmaster limits the maximum [number of results](#numberOfResults) it returns.
+>  **_NOTE:_**  Feel free to check multiple categories at once but keep in mind that Ticketmaster limits the maximum [number of results](#numberOfResults) it returns.
 So it might be a good idea to create a separate dataset for each category and only specify more subcategories.
 Or you could add more restrictive filter such as the exact location or date range.

 ### Subcategories

-The actor provides list of subcategories for each of the main categories.
-They represent different **disciplines** of Sport events and various **genres** of Concerts, Arts & Theater and Family events. `All Disciplines` or `All Genres` fields are checked by default so don't forget to uncheck them if you check the certain subcategories instead.
+The actor provides the list of subcategories for each of the main categories.
+These subcategories are hidden in the collapsible sections and they represent different **disciplines** of Sport events and various **genres** of Concerts, Arts & Theater and Family events.
+When you leave all subcategories of the scraped category unchecked, the actor scrapes everything from the given category.

+> **_NOTE:_**  Always check the category you want to scrape at the top of the input.
+If you only check the specific subcategories (genres or sport disciplines) without checking the corresponding category, the actor won't discover the subcategories you checked.

 ### Location